 - Recruiting and bringing back Chinese nationals to work in China.
 These individuals have usually studied abroad, typically in the U.S. or U.K., but they grew up in China.
 This gives them the unique ability to understand both Western and Chinese cultures, as well as speak multiple languages.
 These Chinese nationals are a valuable talent asset for Chinese companies looking to expand within and outside the country.

 - Chinese companies investing in global expansion.
 Chinese companies are expanding to other countries and relocating their employees.
-As a result, they need to create mobility programs that address Chinese culture and effectively transfer their people to new cultures and countries.
-The exciting part is that Chinese companies move quickly and are willing to try new things, so they’re open to developing innovative mobility programs.
+As a result, they need to create mobility programmes that address Chinese culture and effectively transfer their people to new cultures and countries.
+The exciting part is that Chinese companies move quickly and are willing to try new things, so they’re open to developing innovative mobility programmes.

-How do those domestic and international relocation trends impact mobility programs in China?
+How do those domestic and international relocation trends impact mobility programmes in China?